House sitting holidays as a slow travel experience

-House sitting offers a travel alternative, not only for full-time nomads and retirees, but also for those wanting to experience a different kind of vacation – a more immersive break, where you give something back, exchanging your pet care expertise for a place to stay with both parties experiencing an exchange of value.
-A house sitting holiday allows you to stay in a comfortable home caring for other people’s pets, with time to really explore a local area.
+House sitting holidays offer a travel alternative, not only for full-time nomads and retirees, but also for those wanting to experience a different kind of short vacation - a more immersive break, where you give something back, exchanging your pet care expertise for a place to stay.
+Both parties experience an exchange of value.

 Traveling has become more and more stressful, as so many people have the financial means to organize trips away to visit popular destinations around the world.
 Coupled with a wide range of accommodation options and prices, it's becoming easier for all ages, from the young gap-year students to the more adventurous retirees and seniors, to travel further, and more frequently.

-I don’t know about you, but we find popular sight-seeing locations can now be over-run by tourists, pricey to visit, and in some cases you have to book long in advance to gain access, especially in the busier summer seasons.
-Trying to see the object of your visit over a sea of mobile phone cameras and selfie sticks is quite disconcerting at times.
+I don't know about you, but we find popular sight-seeing locations are now often over-run by tourists, pricey to visit, and in some cases you have to book a long way in advance to gain access, especially in the busier summer seasons.
+Trying to visit the Alhambra in Granada, Spain, for instance, can become a logistical challenge!
+And trying to see the object of your visit over a sea of mobile phones and selfie sticks is quite disconcerting at times.

-We’ve like that house sitting offers us a slower more relaxed way of traveling.
-If you enjoy traveling and also love having pets around, it could be the perfect solution for spending quality time in a destination, and getting a more insightful glimpse into the local culture.
+We like that house sitting offers us a slower, more relaxed way of traveling.
+If you enjoy getting away and also love having pets around, it could be the perfect solution for spending quality time in a destination.
+You'll also get a more insightful glimpse into the local culture.

 More often than not, your house sitting holiday will be in a residential area away from the high prices and overcrowded hotels and B&B's around major tourist sites.
 Tips you'll get from the homeowners who know their area well, can sometimes far exceed the "popular" tourist traps.
 We've found many a place to visit, quiet beaches, and to die-for cafes, by chatting with other dog owners in local parks while pet sitting!